School Bus With 42 Onboard Flips on NJ Turnpike: Police

 A witness told News 4 she was on the Turnpike when she saw the bus flip over one or two times from the middle lane and land in the left lane.

-Drivers stopped their cars and ran toward the bus after it flipped, she said.
+Drivers stopped their cars and ran toward the bus to help after it flipped, she said.

 Both local and express lanes were closed around the scene of the accident, state police said.